 If you want to know how to make a good strategy on your social profiles:

-We will read you any questions in the comments.
+We will read any questions you have in the comments below.